paololapo/CellCompetition-HybridCPM/Documentation/tmux.md

 # Using `tmux` for Persistent Terminal Sessions
-Most of the scripts in this folder involve heavy computations with possibly day-long computing time.
-We exploited the CloudVeneto computation resources, creating a virtual machine to run the code.
-By using `tmux`, you can ensure that your processes continue running on the virtual machine, even when you close your terminal window. </br>
 `tmux` is a terminal multiplexer that allows you to run multiple terminal sessions within a single window.
 It is especially useful when working on remote virtual machines, as it allows you to keep processes running even after closing the terminal.
 Here's how to use `tmux` effectively:

 ### 1. Creating a New `tmux` Session